Not finding what you need?

 The SCC Library can help.
 We can find another library that subscribes to the journal and have them email us the article, then we'll send it on to you.
 That's called an interlibrary loan.

-You can request an interlibrary loan by contacting a librarian (see above for librarian help options) or using the Interlibrary Loan Request form.
+You can request an interlibrary loan by contacting a librarian (see above for librarian help options) or clicking "Begin your interlibrary loan request" on this page.

 The purpose of this research guide is to help students in MaryMargaret Bowmer's SONO 132 class find credible and evidence-based information sources.
 This guide will suggest useful sources, search techniques and evaluation methods for researching abdominal pathophysiology.